Wilford Woodruff: Death and legacy

 Woodruff died in San Francisco, California, on September 2, 1898, after a failed bladder surgery.
 He was succeeded as church president by his son-in-law, Lorenzo Snow.
 Woodruff was buried at the Salt Lake City Cemetery on September 8, 1898.

 Woodruff's journals are a significant contribution to LDS Church history.
 He kept a daily record of his life and activities within the LDS Church, beginning with his mission to the southern states in 1835.
 Matthias F. Cowley, editor of his published journals, observed that Woodruff was "perhaps, the best chronicler of events in all the history of the Church".
 The diaries are "one of the significant records of 19th-century Mormonism".
 In an introduction to selections from Woodruffs journals, compiler Susan Staker wrote that the journals were "public, official—and ultimately very male".
 In addition to writing in his diary, Woodruff wrote over 12,000 letters during his lifetime, sometimes keeping a copy for his files.
 In his Comprehensive History of The Church of Jesus Christ of Latter-day Saints, B. H. Roberts wrote that Woodruff's record was a "priceless" documentary of the discourses of Joseph Smith and Brigham Young.
 Woodruff's diaries are featured prominently in Laurel Thatcher Ulrich's book, A House Full of Females: Plural Marriage and Women's Rights in Early Mormonism, 1835-1870.

 Woodruff was an Assistant Church Historian from 1856 to 1883 and was the church's eleventh official Church Historian from 1883 to 1889.
 Woodruff and his assistants compiled and edited historical documents from Joseph Smith's and Brigham Young's lives.
 They also wrote biographies of members of the Council of the Twelve.
 Edward Tullidge helped Woodruff write his autobiography in 1856.

 Woodruff's teachings as an apostle were the 2006 course of study in the LDS Church's Sunday Relief Society and Melchizedek priesthood classes.

+Woodruff's name is listed as one of the original pioneers on Cyrus Dallin's Brigham Young Monument in Temple Square.